An Optimal Switching Approach for Bird Migration: Numerical Methods

 \subsection{Partial information}

-In reality, birds usually do not have perfect information of the terminal reward, as the latter depends on many factors, such as climate change, weather dynamics and so on.
-To represent partial information, we use a weighted average of historical payoffs, denoted by $g$ to reflect that information a bird has is based on past experiences.
-Thus, we assume the bird possesses partial information such as the average value $g$ of the actual terminal reward $G$.
+In reality, organisms make decisions based on perceived information.
+It is not possible in general, even for highly mobile organisms such as birds, to obtain perfect information of the environment, which depends on factors such as climate change, weather dynamics and so on.
+To model the partial information perceived by birds, we use a weighted average of historical payoffs, denoted by $g$ to reflect that information was based on the past migratory experiences of birds.
+Thus, we assume the bird possesses partial information $g$ as the average value of the perfect information $G$.
 An extreme case is $g = \fint G(t)$.

 We propose a numerical scheme to model the optimal migration behavior under partial information as follows.